PatiPfa/ScaleSaga/README.md

 If the game does not start and some media imports are displayed in red, you may have to RELOAD ALL MAVEN PROJECTS!!

+JDK: OpenJDK-21
+Tested on Windows
 **************************
 About the game:
 =
 It's memory.
-You now memory
+You know memory

 There are different game modes.